 This post contains affiliate links.
 Click here to read my affiliate policy.

-This homemade paleo green bean casserole is better than any store bought version.
+This homemade gluten free green bean casserole is better than any store-bought version.
 Made entirely from scratch, every part is seasoned to perfection and it makes the perfect Thanksgiving side dish.

 Growing up, we did not have green bean casserole during the holidays.
 I was chomping on eggrolls and pancet during the festivities.

 It wasn’t until I left the nest and celebrated Thanksgiving with friends that I realized how monumental this dish is.

 I can’t remember who brought it to our Thanksgiving Potluck but they threw down.

 They didn’t just buy cans of premade soup and onions, it was from scratch and it made me want to eat the dish every week, nonetheless during the holidays.

 Some notes about this Gluten free Green Bean Casserole